 Lesli joined the Global Gender Program in 2015 as the Program Officer for Women’s Empowerment Pakistan, a university partnership between GW and Lahore College for Women University.
 Lesli received her undergraduate degree in English and Sociology from the University of Tennessee, Knoxville.
 After university, she worked in domestic refugee resettlement, as an ESL teacher, health caseworker, and finally as case manager.
 She also founded the Knoxville chapter of the Young Nonprofit Professionals Network.
 Currently, Lesli is pursuing an MA in International Affairs with a focus on global gender policy and international organizations and law.
 Lesli is also the research assistant for GGP faculty affiliate, Professor Aisling Swaine.
 As the Program Officer, Lesli assists with event planning, grant reporting, and administrative tasks, among other duties.
 She can be reached at firstname.lastname@example.org.

 Staff Contributor: Hannah Stambaugh

 Hannah joined the Global Gender Program as an intern in September 2013.
 She received a B.A. in International Affairs from the Elliott School in December 2015 with a concentration in international development and a minor in cross-cultural communications.
-Last year, she studied migration and the politics of belonging in Oslo, Norway at the University of Oslo.
+In 2014, she studied migration and the politics of belonging in Oslo, Norway at the University of Oslo.
 Hannah’s main academic interests are human rights of minority groups including indigenous persons, women, and the LGBT community.
 She hopes to pursue international human rights law.
-As an intern at the Global Gender Program, Hannah’s tasks include writing the Global Gender Current’s weekly Org Spotlights and blogging about GGP events, and updating the UNSCR 1325 bibliography.
+As an intern at the Global Gender Program, Hannah’s tasks include writing the Global Gender Current’s weekly Org Spotlights, blogging about GGP events, and updating the UNSCR 1325 bibliography.